 How can my family and friends contribute to my account?

 We offer a gifting tool which allows you to ask friends and family for gifts on holidays, special occasions or to help you reach a financial goal.
 All you have to do is create an eGift event at any time.
 We will send out an email with a unique link and a personalized message, instructing recipients on how to make an online contribution.
 The email can be sent to as many friends and family as you like.

 - Make check payable to CalABLE and mail to:

 - Include the beneficiary name and account number to which the contribution should be applied.

 How do I withdraw money from my account?

-Simply log into your CalABLE account online at www.CalABLE.ca.gov and request a withdrawal.
-The withdrawal can be sent to your bank electronically.
-Through the check option, participants can request a check payable to themselves, their Authorized Legal Representative or a third party to pay bills or other Qualified Disability Expenses.
+Simply log into your CalABLE account online and request a withdrawal.
+The withdrawal can be sent to your bank electronically, loaded onto your CalABLE Prepaid Card, or you can request a check be sent to you for a small fee.
+Through the check option, participants can request a check payable to themselves or a third party to pay bills or other Qualified Disability Expenses.

 Is there a prepaid or debit card available?

 A prepaid card will be available in 2019.
 Please check the CalABLE website and your email for updates about this coming feature.